GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 * This is disabled by default.

 ### Show Page Names
 * When using Gravity Forms *Page Break* field you have the option to [name each page using the *Start Paging* field](https://docs.gravityforms.com/page-break/).
-When this PDF option is enabled, thee page names will be displayed in your PDF.
+When this PDF option is enabled the page names will be displayed in your PDF.
+* If a Page Break field has conditional logic, and the [Enable Conditional Logic](#enable-conditional-logic) setting is enabled, that logic will is evaluated in the PDF.
+If the page is hidden, both the page title and all fields on the page will be excluded from the PDF.
+This feature was added in Gravity PDF 6.10.1.
+* If a Page Break field uses [the "exclude" CSS class added](hide-form-fields.md), the page name will not be shown in the PDF.
+This feature was added in Gravity PDF 6.10.1.
 * This is disabled by default.

 ### Show HTML Fields